 Caldwell is a decidedly white-collar borough, with fully 90.48% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Caldwell is a borough of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Caldwell who work in management occupations (16.06%), teaching (13.69%), and office and administrative support (12.64%).

 Also of interest is that Caldwell has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Caldwell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Caldwell’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Despite being a small borough, Caldwell has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Caldwell, a lot of people use the bus to get to work every day though Caldwell is a relatively small borough.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 Caldwell is a somewhat ethnically-diverse borough.
 The people who call Caldwell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Caldwell residents report their race to be White, followed by Asian.
+The greatest number of Caldwell residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Caldwell include Irish, German, English, and Polish.

 The most common language spoken in Caldwell is English.
 Other important languages spoken here include Italian and Spanish.